 our team + story

-Todo Verde founder, Jocelyn Ramirez, is a vegan chef, college professor, yoga instructor, and advocate for healthy food access in her community.
-After Jocelyn’s father was diagnosed with cancer for the second time, she created a plant based superfood smoothie diet that made him dramatically stronger and helped with a quick recovery.
-In this process, she noticed the disproportion of healthy food options in the LA area after years of driving across town in search of healthier food for her and her family.
+Todo Verde founder, Jocelyn Ramirez, is a plant-based chef, college professor, yoga instructor, and advocate for healthy food access in her community.
+After Jocelyn’s father was diagnosed with cancer for the second time, she created a plant-based superfood smoothie diet that made him dramatically stronger and helped with a quick recovery.
+As she drove across the city in search of healthy food options, she was astounded by the lack of access to good food in her neighborhood.

 Oliva nació en el pueblo pequeño, Monte Escobedo en Zacatecas, México.
 Llego a los Estados Unidos en sus veintes, y empezó a trabajar para una ábrica de costura de salario mínimo por un tiempo.
 Después, trabajo en la factoría de yogurt, conocida como Yoplait.
 A partir de su jubilación, tuvo la oportunidad de apoyar a su hija, Jocelyn, a preparar la comida de Todo Verde.
 Muchos de los sabores de Todo Verde vienen de los guisos de la mama de Oliva.
 Cuando no esta cocinando, Oliva pasa tiempo con sus nietos, esposo, chihuahua Goliath, su jardín, y árbol de mango.